India's power. In English

 Finely chopped coriander and mint gave a savory finish to the salad.

 All loved it and even Papa, who generally eats very little, had some.

-For dinner, we got tomato chutney on a large banana leaf with garlic and ginger, rice and two other quite savory vegan dishes, which had to be mixed at the discretion into small balls with rice.
+For dinner, we got tomato chutney on a large banana leaf with garlic and ginger, rice, and two other quite savory vegan dishes, which had to be mixed at the discretion into small balls with rice.

-Nobody uses knife and fork, you use your right hand to eat.
+Nobody uses a knife and fork, you use your right hand to eat.
 To wash it down was pure water that tasted like a gentle oil.
 I've never tasted anything like it.